mozilla/security/operations/aws-security-roles/README.md

-Mozilla Enterprise Information Security (EIS) provides these AWS Security Roles to enable Mozilla AWS account owners to delegate rights to EIS to provide security services for AWS accounts.
+Mozilla Security Assurance provides these AWS Security Roles to enable Mozilla AWS account owners to delegate rights to Security Assurance to provide security services for AWS accounts.

 # What do these templates do?

-You can delegate rights in your AWS account (member account) to EIS by deploying the CloudFormation templates in this repository which
+You can delegate rights in your AWS account (member account) to Security Assurance by deploying  the CloudFormation templates in this repository which
-* Create a security auditing IAM role which grants EIS read only rights to audit resources in the member account for security risks.
-You can see what rights in the member account are delegated to EIS by looking at [the trust policy in this template](eis-security-audit-trusting-role.yml)
+* Create a security auditing IAM role which grants Security Assurance read only rights to audit resources in the member account for security risks.
+You can see what rights in the member account delegate by looking at [the trust policy in this template](eis-security-audit-trusting-role.yml)
-* Create an incident response IAM role which delegates full administrative permissions from the member account to a dedicated incident response AWS account controlled by EIS.
-This dedicated `infosec-trusted` AWS account is a locked down account that can only be used to both issue temporary STS credentials for use during a security incident and to emit a notification to both EIS and the member account that temporary credentials have been generated.
-This notification is to ensure that it's not possible for anyone (EIS incident responder or a potential attacker) to gain access to a member account using the incident response role without both the account holder and EIS being notified.
+* Create an incident response IAM role which delegates full administrative permissions from the member account to a dedicated incident response AWS account controlled by Security Assurance.
+This dedicated `infosec-trusted` AWS account is a locked down account that can only be used to both issue temporary STS credentials for use during a security incident and to emit a notification to both Security Assurance and the member account that temporary credentials have been generated.
+This notification is to ensure that it's not possible for anyone (an incident responder or a potential attacker) to gain access to a member account using the incident response role without both the account holder and Security Assurance being notified.
 * Create a Simple Notification Service (SNS) topic that will receive notifications if the incident response role is used.
 Optionally you can subscribe an email address to the SNS topic during stack creation
-* Create a GuardDuty member role that will allow EIS to enable GuardDuty in the member account and link it up with the EIS GuardDuty master account which will publish GuardDuty findings into the EIS Security Event and Information Management system, MozDef.
+* Create a GuardDuty member role that will allow Security Assurance to enable GuardDuty in the member account and link it up with the Mozilla GuardDuty master account which will publish GuardDuty findings into the Mozilla Security Event and Information Management system.

 # How do I use these templates?